 One way I’ve found to remove these toxins from fruits and vegetables is to soak them in clean water with a mixture of a small capful of apple cider vinegar and some sea salt.
 But this only remove the pesticides from the surface, not within the fibers.
 Cancer patients must use only organic fruits.

-Soak it for about 10 minutes and you will start to notice the water smell.
+Soak your vegetables for about 10 minutes and you will start to notice the water smell.
 This means the pesticide has come off.
-Rinse the vegetables a couple more times and it’s ready for juicing.
+Rinse the vegetable a couple more times with clean water, and it’s ready for juicing.
 Do the same thing for fruits and brush with a soft fruit brush.

 To ensure you minimize the pesticides and chemicals in your juice invest in a good gear juicer.
 See how a gear juicer can eliminate toxic chemicals from your juice.

 Concern 3: What about the wax on fruit?

 Apples naturally produce a thin layer of wax that coats and protects the skin.
 However, before they are packed for distribution, they are sprayed with vegetable based, edible oil to contain their moisture, prevent them from shriveling and weight loss.

 In most fruits, nutrients are most concentrated just under the skin.
 I usually leave the skin on when juicing, and peel the skin when eating it.

 The decision is up to you, but in this case, neither option is harmful.